aniculescu/serenade-wind/_posts/2020-11-09-counting-chickens.md

 > Dans les champs de l'observation le hasard ne favorise que les esprits préparés. ~ Louis Pasteur

 ...or to paraphrase, "Luck favors the prepared."
-Since Andrew had taken the time to inventory various compartments of spares, they were also quickly accessed and made available.
+Since Andrew had taken the time to inventory various compartments of spares, the plugs, screws and any other necessary tools were quickly accessed and made available.
 I dutifully held the LED shop light while the two of them made repairs.

 {% assign pwimg="photo-of-blue-sea" %}
 {% assign pwcaption="" %}